If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 The Rolling Stones – Jumpin’ Jack Flash

-Keith Richards is one of the most well-known guitarists that mostly play in Open G. He is also known for removing the 6th string of the guitar so he doesn’t have to worry about it while playing chords.
+Keith Richards is one of the most well-known guitarists that mostly plays in Open G. He is also known for removing the 6th string of the guitar so he doesn’t have to worry about it while playing chords.

 Pink Floyd – Fearless